sftcd/surveys/README.md

 	can stop the scan and then move on to the next stage based on whatever IP addresses have already been gathered so far.
 	Once you've gathered a couple of hundred IPv4 addresses you should find some clusters in the data.
-(Well, I'm guessing there, but trying it out with 200 from "LU" as I type:-)
+(Well, that was a guess but worked ok for one country with 200 IPs:-)

 	To stop the scan you'll do something like: